MinhajurRahmanCIS/laptop-bd-bazar-server-side/README.md

 Project Deploy Site For Server side:

-Project Repository Link For Client side:  \
+Project Repository Link For Client side: https://github.com/programming-hero-web-course-4/b612-used-products-resale-clients-side-MinhajurRahmanCIS/blob/main/README.md \
-Project Repository Link For Server side:
+Project Repository Link For Server side: https://github.com/programming-hero-web-course-4/b612-used-products-resale-server-side-MinhajurRahmanCIS

 # Project Info
-This is a Used Laptop  Website.
+This is a Used Laptop sell Website.
 ## Technologies  –
 1. The Corders site is develop with react library.
 2. For the fastest route I used react router framework.